 The State of Florida has two types of probate administration: formal administration and summary probate.

 A “formal administration” is the more involved of the two kinds of Florida probate administrations.
 A formal probate administration requires a minimum of six months to complete, and most take longer, depending on the County and the facts of the case.

 A probate case is opened with a petition to open the estate and name one or more personal representatives.
 After the estate is opened, a Notice to Creditors is published in a local newspaper, and creditors generally have three months in which to file their claims.
 The personal representative sets out to identify the debts and assets of the estate and to have any necessary tax returns prepared and filed.

 Once the creditor period has passed for claims, the personal representative determines when and how to pay the estate’s valid debts (in a certain order), and ultimately, distributes the remaining estate.
 Once everything has been distributed, the Florida estate can be closed.

-“SUMMARY” PROBATE PROCESS FOR SMALL ESTATES
+“SUMMARY” PROBATE PROCESS FOR SMALLER ESTATES

-Pensacola Probate Lawyers Assisting NorthWest Florida and Surrounding Areas
+Pensacola Probate Lawyers Assisting Northwest Florida and Surrounding Areas